robotjackie/portfolio/_projects/04_Arduino_cam.md

 ### Register Settings

 There are many registers for this camera, and many register functions have multiple registers and register values.
-A comprehensive list of each register and bit can be found in the datasheet listed in the "[Sources](#sources)" section of this page.
+A comprehensive list of each register and bit can be found in the [datasheet](#sources) listed in the Sources section of this page.
 The hard way to change registers is to write functions to change a bit and mask the others; the easy way if you're using an Arduino is the write function from its Wire library (see examples from the book code in "[Sources](#sources)").
-In addition, libraries for the register settings can be found in the code from the book as well as some of the repos under "[Sources](#sources)."
+In addition, libraries for the register settings can be found in the code from the book as well as some of the repos in the sources.

 Registers are read and set by the I2C data line (SDA), and the clock pulse to the camera is supplied on the I2C clock line (SCL).